Prospective Sample Collection Awards

 How to apply to this scheme

-Applications for this scheme are considered twice a year and follow a two step process.
+Applications for this scheme are considered three times a year and follow a two step process.

-Expression of interest (EOI): download and complete the EOI form.
+Expression of interest (EOI): submit an expression of interest form EOI form to the CRUK office.
 We will check that your proposal is within remit and open a full application form for you.
 We recommend you complete this step at least 1 month before the full application deadline.

 Before you begin your application